JustinAngara/JustinAngara/README.md

 Front-end Developer
 -------------------

 I've been coding since I was 13 with Java and self-studied for a year.
 I took AP Computer Science my Sophomore year and got a 5 on the AP Exam.
-Currently, I am a Junior in High School and will be the "AP Computer Science A" Teacher's assistant!
-As well, I am a student in a front-end coding BootCamp.
+Currently, I'm a graduate from a coding bootcamp, AP Computer Science Teacher Assistant, Intern at a tech start up

 * 🌍  I'm based in Illinois
 * ✉️  You can contact me at [justin.angara@gmail.com](mailto:justin.angara@gmail.com)